Art is a part of all our lives, wherever we go, whatever we see. What we do now tells about the culture of today wherever we happen to be.

 -- To give the illusion of being three dimensional, instead of making straight lines as in drawing a box, make them oval.

 For this exercise draw the head straight on.
 Normally it looks best if the head is tilted and/or turned.
-After you get the feel for drawing the outline of the head add the facial features.

 While the adult head is oval, the child’s head is more round.
 The forehead is more pronounced than the adult and the jaw bones, neck and other facial features are smaller.